 trees that are nearly 200 feet tall today.

-This rapid growth creates annual grain rings that are spaced much farther apart than old growth.
+This rapid growth creates annual growth rings that are spaced much farther apart than old growth.
 A product made from old growth could have as many as

-.
-A product made from New Growth could have as few as 1 ring per inch.
+annual growth rings per inch.
+A product made from New Growth trees could have as few as 1 ring per inch.